 I finally saw a working confessional booth

-At length, there were a couple of extremely handsome men in black suits cordoning us as the mass was going to do a procession.
-Coolness!
-Are they going to sing around San Pietro?
+At length, there were a couple of men in black suits cordoning us as the mass was going to do a procession.
 I quickly readied my camera.

 Okay, it wasn’t that long, but it was still rather interesting to see.
 Cart tells me that the procession was according to age, youngest first and the eldest are at the back.